Railpool

+Railpool is a European rolling stock leasing company based in Germany, which owns over 500 locomotives and provides them to several train operators along with various services.
+Originally founded by two German banks to handle a Bombardier/DSB deal, since the 2010s Railpool is owned by Oaktree and GIC and is funded by loans from various European banks.

 History

 During August 2008, Railpool was established as a joint venture between HSH Nordbank and KfW IPEX-Bank to offer passenger and freight locomotive and rolling stock financing and leasing, in addition to advice and other services, to the European rail market.
 In October of that year, Railpool entered the passenger rolling stock leasing market via a €75m order for 45 Bombardier double-deck coaches, which it arranged to lease to the Danish state railway DSB.

 In September 2008, Railpool placed a €192m order for 58 Bombardier TRAXX with the multinational rolling stock manufacturer Bombardier Transportation.
 During August 2017, the company ordered 20 more TRAXX locomotives During December 2020, Railpool had taken delivery of the 200th TRAXX locomotive, the company being one of the largest TRAXX operators in the world by that time, having ordered nearly 10 per cent of the global TRAXX fleet.
 That same month, it was announced that Bombardier Transportation and Railpool have signed a contract for 73 of Railpool’s TRAXX MS2 locomotives to be outfitted with the European Train Control System (ETCS) Baseline 3 upgrade.
 In January 2022, 15 additional TRAXX locomotives were ordered, which are intended for use in Norway, Sweden and Italy.

 During November 2012, Railpool took delivery of its first Siemens Vectron locomotive.
 In August 2021, the company agreed the purchase of 20 Vectron MS locomotives from Siemens Mobility, built for service in the countries of Germany, Austria, Poland, Croatia, Czechia, Slovakia, Slovenia, Hungary, Bulgaria, Romania and Serbia along the Eastern Corridor.
 Upon the completion of this order, the company had an inventory of 53 Siemens locomotives.
 In January 2022, Railpool and Siemens signed a framework agreement for the delivery of 100 locomotives of various types.
 These locomotives are intended for use on several European rail corridors (north-south and east-west), and thus have been designed to be operated in up to 18 countries, being fitted with the required national train control systems and the European Train Control System.